T

 beach

-Busan's most famous beach, known for its wide sandy shore and clear waters.
-It's a vibrant spot with numerous cafes and restaurants lining the promenade, perfect for a morning stroll or people-watching.
+Busan's most famous beach, known for its wide sandy shore and vibrant atmosphere.
+It's a great spot for a leisurely stroll, people-watching, or simply enjoying the sea breeze.
+The surrounding area offers numerous cafes and restaurants.

 • Consider renting a beach chair for a more comfortable experience.